Skip to main content

 That's it.
 Everything else is details.

+Most failures trace back to treating OCPP and OCPI as interchangeable when they solve different problems.
 The confusion is rarely academic.
 It creates real rollout mistakes:

 • a team selects a CPMS with strong OCPP support but no realistic roaming path